JakeSteam/Wordpress/_posts/2019-03-20-quickly-setting-up-commit-verification-signing-with-github-gitkraken-and-gpg.md

 Your future commits are now all verified!

 Considering how popular <a href="https://www.gitkraken.com/download" target="_blank" rel="noopener noreferrer">GitKraken</a> is becoming (it's my personal client of choice), being able to implement commit signing so easily provides yet another reason to switchover.
-Going forward, I fully intend to verify all my commits, with no additional effort beyond the original setup!
+Going forward, I fully intend to verify all my commits, with no extra effort beyond the original setup!